mahavishnu072007/Blended-Labs-2025-26-Even/README.md

-# Lab 4 – Working with Amazon Elastic Block Store (EBS)
+# Lab 5 – Build a Database Server (AWS)

 ## Author

 * **Name**: MAHA VISHNU S
 * **Register Number**: 212225220059
-* **Date of Submission**: 24-08-2026
+* **Date of Submission**: 04.09.2026

 ---

 ## Objective

-The objective of this experiment is to understand how Amazon Elastic Block Store (EBS) provides persistent block-level storage for EC2 instances.
-This lab focuses on creating and attaching an EBS volume, formatting and mounting it on an EC2 instance, storing data, and verifying data persistence after instance reboot.
+The objective of this experiment is to understand how to deploy and configure a database server in AWS.
+This lab focuses on launching an EC2 instance, installing a database management system (DBMS), configuring basic database settings, creating a sample database, and validating connectivity to the database server.

 ---